I have a Zivver account

 A text tag can be created by adding curly brackets with the indicator zvr

-to a word or pdf document.
-Within the text tag it must be specified, whether it is a signature, text or date field.
+to a Word or PDF document.
+Within the text tag you must specify whether it is a signature, text, or date field.

 Text Tag | Description |